pennyl67/openminted-guidelines/README.md

 # OpenMinTeD guidelines

-Welcome to the OpenMinTeD Guidelines!!!!
+Welcome to the OpenMinTeD Guidelines!

 This is where you'll find information on the following: